Ángel Alcázar de Velasco

 Ángel Alcázar de Velasco (Mondéjar, 1909 – Galapagar, 2001) was an apprentice bullfighter, Falangist, journalist and spy.

 Early life

 His origins are humble.
 He earned a degree in Philosophy from the University of Salamanca in 1932.
 He was a Falangist from the beginning, and was awarded with the Palma de Plata by José Antonio Primo de Rivera in 1934.
-During those years, he was a journalist in the Falangist press and in the newspaper La Nación.
+During those years, he worked as a journalist in the Falangist press and for the newspaper La Nación.
 He travelled as a correspondent to places like Ethiopia (during the Second Italo-Abyssinian War), where he met the German Wilhelm Oberbeil.
 Oberbeil was the one who introduced him to the Abwehr, a German military intelligence (information gathering) organization, in Berlin in 1935.
 At the outbreak of the Spanish Civil War, he was a prisoner in Larrínaga, Bilbao, but he succeeded in escaping.